SERVICES COMING SOON • This event has recently updated its Call

 • Promotional, instructional, or industrial films, and raw documentation of performances are not eligible.

-• Generally, DOC NYC preferences newer films for inclusion.
-For the 2017 edition, we are ideally seeking films which are making their public premiere within calendar year 2017, or, barring that, no earlier than May 2016.
+• Generally, DOC NYC preferences newer Features and Shorts for inclusion.
+For the 2018 edition, we are ideally seeking films which are making their public premiere within calendar year 2018, or, barring that, had their world premiere no earlier than September 2017.

 • To be eligible for inclusion, Features must not have screened publicly in NYC prior to the Festival, nor have been broadcast on US television or online before the festival, nor commercially released on DVD/Blu-ray, VOD, or for download to the public.

-• For non-competition sections, exceptions may occasionally be made to consider Features which have already screened in NYC - contact email@example.com to inquire.
+• For non-competition sections, exceptions may occasionally be made to consider Features which have already screened in NYC - contact firstname.lastname@example.org to inquire before submitting.

 • For Shorts, DOC NYC has a preference for NYC premieres, but this is not a firm requirement.